-- To enable it, see the Opt-In Data Storage Checkbox setting inside the Form Settings areas of Composer.
+- To enable it, see the Opt-In Data Storage Checkbox setting inside the Form Settings areas of the Form Builder.
 In the select dropdown, select a Checkbox fieldtype you want to be the designated opt-in field, or choose Disabled to not use this feature.

 - This setting will still send off API data and email notifications.

 - It's important to understand that limiting data to be stored on your site, but still elsewhere such as CRM services and emails would still need to be in compliance with GDPR regulations.

 If you wish to have your Freeform submissions data purged from your site automatically after a certain number of days, you can do this using the Automatically Purge Submission Data setting under General Settings.
 GDPR regulations require that you comply with a persons request to remove their data within 30 days, so theoretically if you set this setting to 30 days or less, you would automatically be complying without needing to specifically handle their request (at least in regards to the data you have on them inside Freeform).

 - The Days After Submission Date to Purge setting allows you to select the number of days after submissions have been submitted for Freeform to begin automatically purging.

 - This process will only run every hour, and only when Freeform is accessed on the front end in templates or in the control panel.

 Enabling this and saving this settings page will result in purging beginning.